jsplumb/jsplumb/doc/wiki/styling-via-css.md

 ### CSS for VML elements
 VML does not really support styling via CSS.
 There are some properties you can set, but these are typically things that are under jsPlumb's control and not something you should mess with.

 [The VML spec](http://www.w3.org/TR/NOTE-VML#_Toc416858381) has a brief discussion of styling VML with CSS.  jsPlumb creates a top level `shape` element in VML, inside of which it attaches whatever elements are required for the Endpoint or Connector in question.
 This `shape` element would be the thing that you would style via CSS, if it were possible.
 But [here's](http://www.w3.org/TR/NOTE-VML#_Toc416858386) a link to the discussion about which properties you can style via CSS.
-Note that all the paint type ones are all VML only.
+Note that all the paint type ones are VML only.